PinkCheetah1/C-Datatypes-Tutorial/2-sets.md

     }
 ```

 This method will attempt to add the pet and, if successful (i.e. that pet isn't already in the list), will let the user know the pet has been added.
-Since the `Add` method returns true if the pet is added and false if the pet is already in the set, we just added a boolian variable to grab the true/false that was returned by the `Add` method.
+Since the `Add` method returns true if the pet is added and false if the pet is already in the set, we just added a boolean variable to grab the true/false that was returned by the `Add` method.
 However, you can use `Add` without a variable grabbing the true/false return.

 Let's make a similar method to remove a pet.